ReyanshKharga/kloudkoncepts.github.io/docs/kubernetes-on-eks/ingress/ingress-with-ingressgroup.md

 To follow this tutorial, you'll require a domain and, additionally, an SSL certificate for the domain and its subdomains.

-1. Register a Route53 Domain
+1. Register a Route 53 Domain

-    Go to AWS Console and register a Route53 domain.
+    Go to AWS Console and register a Route 53 domain.
 You can opt for a cheaper TLD (top level domain) such as `.link`

     !!! note
         It usually takes about 10 minutes but it might take about an hour for the registered domain to become available.